 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Lennar reported total carbon emissions of approximately 14,871,748,000 kg CO2e.
-This figure includes emissions across all three scopes: Scope 1 emissions were about 10,515,000 kg CO2e, primarily from mobile combustion, while Scope 2 emissions totalled approximately 34,064,000 kg CO2e, mainly from purchased electricity.
+In 2022, Lennar, headquartered in the US, reported total carbon emissions of approximately 14,871,748,000 kg CO2e.
+This figure encompasses emissions across all three scopes: Scope 1 emissions were about 10,515,000 kg CO2e, primarily from mobile combustion, while Scope 2 emissions totalled approximately 34,064,000 kg CO2e, largely from purchased electricity.
 The most significant contributor to their overall emissions was Scope 3, which accounted for about 14,827,169,000 kg CO2e.
 Key components of Scope 3 emissions included employee commuting (approximately 31,195,000 kg CO2e) and the use of sold products (around 8,433,491,000 kg CO2e).
 Despite the substantial emissions figures, Lennar has not publicly disclosed specific reduction targets or initiatives aimed at decreasing their carbon footprint.
-The absence of defined climate commitments or reduction strategies suggests a need for further transparency in their sustainability efforts.
-As a major player in the construction industry, Lennar's climate commitments will be crucial in addressing the growing concerns surrounding carbon emissions and climate change.
+The absence of defined climate pledges or science-based targets suggests that while the company acknowledges its emissions, it may not yet have formalised a comprehensive strategy for reduction.
+As the construction and real estate industry increasingly faces pressure to address climate change, Lennar's future commitments will be crucial in aligning with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents